 After John picks up June at the truck stop, they try to meet up with Alicia and Morgan again, but their truck breaks down on the way.
 Spotting a sign for Camp Cackleberry, which they remember as the name on the van that the kids last week drove, they make a detour there.
 Sadly, instead of finding the children, they come upon a cabin filled with zombies.
 Nearby is a pile of charred corpses, many of them wearing dosimeters.
 They get on the walkie-talkie and tell Alicia about the scene.
 Grace warns them not to touch anything.

 Soon enough, Grace, Alicia, and Morgan arrive at the camp.
 Grace says that burning the zombie bodies would not destroy the radiation.
-The kids thought they were protecting themselves, but got contaminated when they made contact with the zombies.
+The people at the camp thought they were protecting themselves, but got contaminated when they made contact with the zombies.
 Now they’re all dead too.

 Morgan asks Grace to join their group, but she’s on a personal mission to stop the contamination.
 There’d be no point in her leaving, anyway.
 She was already contaminated at the plant.
 She’s going to die and would just be a danger to them.